garrandall/popular-music-data/tracks/the-heart-of-the-matter-don-henley.md

 We all need a little tenderness
 How can love survive in such a graceless age
-The trust and self-assurance that can lead to happiness They're the very things we kill, i guess
+The trust and self-assurance that can lead to happiness They're the very things we kill, I guess
 Pride and competition cannot fill these empty arms
-And the work i put between us,
+And the work I put between us,
 Doesn't keep me warm

 I'm learning to live without you now
-But i miss you, baby
+But I miss you, baby
-The more i know, the less i understand
+The more I know, the less I understand
-All the things i thought i figured out, i have to learn again I've been tryin' to get down to the heart of the matter But everything changes
+All the things I thought I figured out, I have to learn again I've been tryin' to get down to the heart of the matter But everything changes
 And my friends seem to scatter
-But i think it's about forgiveness
+But I think it's about forgiveness
 Forgiveness
 Even if, even if you don't love me anymore